tomfaulhaber/cl-format/README.markdown

 * Performance!
 (Not much thought has been made to making this go fast, but there are a bunch of pretty obvious speedups to be had.)
 * Handle Java objects intelligently

+Please let me know about anything that's not working right, anything that should work differently, or the feature you think should be at the top of my list.

 ### Common Lisp-compatible Format function ###
 cl-format is an implementation of the incredibly baroque Common Lisp format function as specified